badola/blog/cpp/if_you_see_cut_paste.md

     or, in simpler terms
     first + ( last - n_first )
 `first + (last - n_first)` is the value returned by rotate since C++11.
-The examples below will show, how critical this **Law of Useful Return** can be.
+The examples below will show how critical this **Law of Useful Return** can be.

 So here is a one-liner to remember when `rotate` can be useful:
 > **If you see cut-paste, it is rotate.**